Day 1 Arrive Johnnesburg

 - 3 Breakfasts, 3 Lunches, 3 Dinners

-Transfer this morning to &Beyond Phinda Mountain Lodge is located within the 23,000-hectacre Phinda Private Reserve.
+Rise early this morning for a scheduled flight to KwaZulu-Natal (included in rate), also known as the Dolphin Coast, stretching north from Durban to the mighty Thukela River.
+This Indian Ocean coastline of warm waters is rich in marine life as its name suggests.
+We continue onward to &Beyond Phinda Mountain Lodge, located within the 23,000-hectacre Phinda Private Reserve.
 Phinda Mountain Lodge is poised on the crest of a mountain commanding spectacular views over Lebombo range and excellent safari opportunities for Big 5 game viewing.

 Day 6-8 Kruger National Park